This blog is best viewed with the latest browser and an open mind!

 Some large school systems have brought out their own series that offers shades of improvement over the run of the mill material, as do books from established publishers.
 But these, too, concentrate primarily on the production quality.
 Thoughtless editing mars several of them.

 For example, instead of actively negating stereotypes - particularly of women - that do so much damage, some actually reinforce them.
 Often the husband is shown coming home from work in a chauffeur-driven car while children and house-wifey dear run outside to greet him - a rather atypical situation in the home of many children who go to these upper-middle-class and elite schools.
-In one book mom and kids in such a scenario are even shouting out, in unison, "Hamaaray liyay lya laaé?"
+In one book mom and kids in such a scenario are even shouting out, in unison, "Hamaaray liyay kyaa laaé?"
 Just a few pages later, girls are shown choosing to play with dolls, while boys choose cars ... again a strange representation, today.
 Stand outside many of these types of schools at drop-time and see how many women (compared to men) drive their children to school or arrive to teach there.

 Nationalistic lip-service to Maadaré Millat aside, few stories, if any, are ever centred around working women - except the token nurse or someone on the periphery.
 This from teaching or publishing organizations that are not just filled with women on their workforce but frequently even headed by them!